vvarik/32drugs/README.md

 # Tasks

+In the following, we’re going to go through the most common steps in data analysis: exploration and transformation (to derive new variables).
+Integral to both steps is visualization i.e. making graphs.

+## Explore

 1. Plot raw OD growth curves.
 [Input data](doc/tasks/01_dat.csv) and expected [output plot](doc/tasks/01_out.pdf) are provided.
 The data is for azithromycin against *S. flexneri* M90T from day 2022-05-04